EVondrus/la-hotel/README.md

     - **User Input for Check-In and Check-Out Dates:** Allows users to input their preferred check-in and check-out dates to see if the room is available during those days.
     - **Availability Status:** Clearly indicates whether the room is available for the selected dates, enhancing the booking process's transparency.

-  - **Booking Option:** Users have the option to proceed with booking the selected room by clicking the 'Book' button. <br>
+  - **Booking Option:** Users have the option to proceed with booking the selected room by clicking the 'Book' button.
-    This action redirects them to a dedicated page designed for making reservations, where they can finalize their booking details, choose additional services,
+    - This action redirects them to a dedicated page designed for making reservations, where they can finalize their booking details, choose additional services,

 ![Room Detail page with book button]()